timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 ![volume top buyers](https://assets.timescale.com/docs/images/tutorials/nft-tutorial/volume-top-buyers.jpg)

 ## Complex queries

-Let’s take a look at some more complex questions we could ask about our dataset, as well as more complex queries to retrieve interesting things from our NFT dataset.
+Let's take a look at some more complex questions you can ask about the NFT dataset, as well as more complex queries to retrieve interesting things.

-**Calculating 30-min mean and median sale prices of highest trade count NFT from yesterday**
+### Calculating 30-min mean and median sale prices of highest trade count NFT from yesterday

-What is the mean and median sales prices of the highest traded NFT from the past day, in 30-minute intervals?
+What are the mean and median sales prices of the highest traded NFT from the past day, in 30-minute intervals?

 ```sql
 /* Calculating 15-min mean and median sale prices of highest trade count NFT on 2021-10-17 */